 We resolve to adopt STI strategies as integral elements of our national sustainable development strategies to help strengthen knowledge sharing and collaboration.
 We will scale up investment in science, technology, engineering and mathematics (STEM) education, and enhance technical, vocational and tertiary education and training, ensuring equal access for women and girls and encouraging their participation therein.
 We will increase the number of scholarships available to students in developing countries to enroll in higher education.
 We will enhance cooperation to strengthen tertiary education systems, and aim to increase access to online education in areas related to sustainable development.

 We will encourage the development, dissemination and diffusion and transfer of environmentally sound technologies to developing countries on favourable terms, including on concessional and preferential terms, as mutually agreed.
 We will endeavor to step up international cooperation and collaboration in science, research, technology and innovation, including through public-private and multi-stakeholder partnerships, and on the basis of common interest and mutual benefit, focusing on the needs of developing countries and the achievement of the SDGs.
 We will continue to support developing countries to strengthen their scientific, technological, and innovative capacity to move towards more sustainable patterns of consumption and production, including through implementation of the 10 year framework of programmes on sustainable consumption and production patterns (10YFP).
-We will enhance international cooperation, including ODA, in these areas, in particular to LDCs, SIDS, and countries in Africa.
+We will enhance international cooperation, including ODA, in these areas, in particular to LDCs, LLDCs, SIDS, and countries in Africa.
 We also encourage other forms of international cooperation, including South-South cooperation to complement these efforts.

 We will support research and development of vaccines and medicines, as well as preventive measures and treatments for the communicable and non-communicable diseases, in particular those that disproportionately impact developing countries.
 We will support relevant initiatives, such as Gavi, the Vaccine Alliance, which incentivizes innovation while expanding access in developing countries.
 To reach food security, we commit to further investment, including through enhanced international cooperation in earth observation, rural infrastructure, agricultural research and extension services, and technology development by enhancing agricultural productive capacity in developing countries, in particular in LDCs, for example by developing plant and livestock gene banks.
 We will Increase scientific knowledge, develop research capacity and transfer marine technology, taking into account the Intergovernmental Oceanographic Commission Criteria and Guidelines on the Transfer of Marine Technology, in order to improve ocean health and to enhance the contribution of marine biodiversity to the development of developing countries, in particular SIDS and LDCs.